SihaoCheng/WD_models/README.md

 ![](example_3.png)

-Here I show an interesting visualization based on BaSTI cooling cooing tracks with and without phase separation.
+Here I show an interesting visualization based on the BaSTI cooing tracks with and without phase separation.
 ```python
 # load the BaSTI models with and without phase separation
 HR_grid = (-0.6, 1.25, 0.002, 10, 15, 0.01)